Introduction

 Can I apply a new sealer over an old one?

-Yes, if the old sealer is in good condition and properly prepared; ensure the surface is clean and free of debris to promote adhesion.
+Applying a new sealer over an old one is possible if the existing sealer is in good shape and the surface is properly prepared.
+Make sure it’s clean and free of debris to help the new sealer stick well.

 What should I do if my concrete sealer starts to peel?